stennety/mywebsite/_posts/2024-07-20-covariance-matrix-confidence-intervals-lsqr.md

 $$ \boldsymbol{p}^\dagger = \arg\min_{\boldsymbol{p}} \frac{1}{2} \lVert W \left(\boldsymbol{y} - \boldsymbol{f}(\boldsymbol{p})\right) \rVert_2^2 \label{lsqr-fitting}\tag{1},$$

 where $$\boldsymbol{W} \in \mathbb{R}^{N_y \times N_y}$$ is a diagonal matrix of weights for the elements of the observation vector.
-Note that in this article the weights, due to their position, are also squared.
-There are multiple --ultimately equivalent-- ways of applying the weight matrix that change whether the weights should be interpreted as inverse variances or standard deviations.
-We'll understand in the next section.
+Note, that in this article the weights, due to their position, are also squared.
+There are multiple --ultimately equivalent-- ways of applying the weight matrix.
+Those change whether the weights should be interpreted as inverse variances or standard deviations.
+I am using this way of phrasing the minimization problem, but any way is fine as long as the calculations are applied consistently.
+We'll learn more about the weights in the next section.
 For now, let's note that least squares _fitting_ is just a special case of least squares _minimization_, which is:

 $$ \boldsymbol{p}^\dagger = \arg\min_{\boldsymbol{p}} \frac{1}{2} \lVert \boldsymbol{r}(\boldsymbol{p}) \rVert_2^2 \label{lsqr-minimization}\tag{2}.$$

-For the fitting problem, $$\boldsymbol{r}(\boldsymbol{p})$$ is usually called the (vector of) residuals, where
+In case of the fitting problem, $$\boldsymbol{r}(\boldsymbol{p})$$ is usually called the (weighted) residual vector, where

 $$
 \boldsymbol{r}(\boldsymbol{p}) = \boldsymbol{W} (\boldsymbol{y} - \boldsymbol{f}(\boldsymbol{p})), \label{residual-vector}\tag{3}